Skip to content

 Once rye is installed you need to add the shims folder into your PATH.
 This folder is a folder that contains "shims" which are executables that Rye manages for you as well as the rye executable itself.
 For instance any Python installation managed by Rye will be available via a shim placed there.

-On macOS or Linux you can accomplish this by adding it to your .bashrc, .zshrc or similar.
+On macOS or Linux you can accomplish this by adding it to your .profile file or similar.
 This step is technically optional but required if you want to be able to just type python or rye into the shell to pick up the current virtualenv's Python interpreter.
+The installer will offer to do this for you automatically.
+If you opt-out, or you run a custom shell you will need to do this manually.

 Rye ships an env file which should be sourced to update PATH automatically.